-These unaudited amended and restated interim financial statements of the Company have been prepared by management in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting as issued by the International Standards Board ("IASB").
+These unaudited interim financial statements of the Company have been prepared by management in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting as issued by the International Standards Board ("IASB").
 The preparation of these unaudited interim financial statements is based on accounting policies and practices in accordance with International Financial Reporting Standards ("IFRS").
 These accounting policies have been used throughout all periods presented in the financial statements.

-These amended and restated financial statements were approved for issue by the Board of Directors on May 3, 2024.
+These financial statements were approved for issue by the Board of Directors on May 30, 2024.